A Simple Sourdough Bread Recipe | DeliverDeli

 Fold stage

 Task: The elasticity in the dough should now be enough to pull, stretch, and fold the dough in half.
-Make sure you hands are wet and scoop up the top edge of the dough and stretch it gently motioning it up (wiggle a little).
-Place the extended edge back on top of the dough ball.
+Make sure your hands are wet, scoop up the top edge of the dough, and stretch it gently, motioning it up (wiggle a little).
+Lower and place the extended edge back on top of the dough ball (click here for a detailed description on this process).
 It’s important not to tear the dough while you do this.
 Turn the bowl a quarter, and repeat this three more times.
 Finally, turn the dough over and place it back into the bowl with the smooth side up.
 This fold process needs to be repeated three more times at 30-minute intervals.
+You will find the dough becomes more resistant and strengthens gradually.

 Why: The stretch-and-fold process serves to strengthen the gluten strands in your sourdough.
 Additionally, it helps to build tension and hold structure when shaping.